horozal/layered-architecture-java-spring-boot-mysql/README.md

 - implemented in the ```service``` package

 3. Domain Layer/Doman Model:
 - represents domain-specific concepts and business rules of the system.
 - defines entities, their relationships, and the operations performed on them.

 4. Data Access Layer:
-   - It handles the storage and retrieval of data from various data sources such as databases, file systems or external services , and the repository handles data access operations.
+- handles the storage and retrieval of data from various data sources such as databases, file systems or external services and the repository handles data access operations.

-Packages:

-1. Model
+### Packages in this project:

-- The ```SampleEntity``` class represents a sample entity with a name.
+1. Model: ```SampleEntity``` class represents a sample entity with a name.

-2. Repository
-- The ```EntityRepository``` interface extends the ```JpaRepository``` interface, which provides generic CRUD (create, read, update, delete) operations for the ```SampleEntity``` type.
+2. Repository: ```EntityRepository``` interface extends the ```JpaRepository``` interface, which provides generic CRUD (create, read, update, delete) operations for the ```SampleEntity``` type.

-3. Service
-- ```EntityService``` class encapsulates business logic related to entities.
-- It has a dependency on ```EntityRepository``` to perform data access operations.
+3. Service: ```EntityService``` class encapsulates business logic related to entities.
+It has a dependency on ```EntityRepository``` to perform data access operations.

-4. Controller
-- ```EntityController``` class handles incoming HTTP requests related to entities.
-- It has a dependency on the ```EntityService``` class to perform business logic operations.
+4. Controller: ```EntityController``` class handles incoming HTTP requests related to entities.
+It has a dependency on the ```EntityService``` class to perform business logic operations.